QuentinRa/blog.quentinra.dev/maths/graphs/index.md

 #### Minor of a graph

-The minor of a graph $G$ is graph created under these constraints:
+The minor of a graph $G$ is a graph created under these constraints:

 * We can remove an edge
 * We can merge connected vertices